 A Cardiologist deals specifically with heart conditions diagnosing, treating and preventing diseases of the cardiovascular system, which includes the heart and the blood vessels.
-Will be dealing with a range of patients from babies, young children to elderly.
+Cardiologists work with adult patients - paediatric cardiology is a separate speciality.

 Career Path and Progression

 - Senior cardiologist

 - Leadership/management roles in a speciality